emaclean-adi/Adversarial_Patch_Attack/README.md

 The success rate quickly plateaued and stopped improving.
 To avoid getting stuck at a local maxima[4] we adapted the momentum iterative fast gradient sign method (MI-FGSM), algorithm 1 from [5] to the quantized model with alpha = 1 and decay factor mu = 0.9.
 We did not observe any improvement using the MI_FGSM.

+Since the gradient is often zero we also tried adding a random step when the gradient was equal to zero.
+We would add a random value {-1,0,1} to each pixel value clipped to -128,127 when the gradient was zero.
+This would force it to explore further with a random walk.
+This made the results worse.

 ## Results